 Exploring the backcountry in our 4 wheel drive truck camper is our favorite mode of reaching remote areas to boondock.
 We don’t find camping in a developed campground, parked next to a huge RV with its generator growling, as our style of escape.
 If dispersed camping in the wilderness is more to your liking, then we have lots of info here to help you plan your next camp out.

-From the desert to the Pacific coast
+Camping from the desert to the Pacific coast

-Back roads along the rugged California coast line are near and dear as they afford breathtaking views of the Pacific Ocean and a milder climate.
-Camping along the coastline is beautiful year round, whereas camping in the desert is most enjoyed in the cooler months – November through April.
+Back roads along the rugged California coastline are near and dear as they afford breathtaking views of the Pacific Ocean and a milder climate.
+Camping along the coastline is beautiful year-round, whereas camping in the desert is most enjoyed in the cooler months – November through April.

 “There is something infectious about the magic of the desert.
 Some are immune to it, but there are others who have no resistance to the subtle virus and who must spend the rest of their lives dreaming of the incredible sweep of the dunes, of golden mesas with purple shadows and tremendous stars appearing at dusk from a turquoise sky.
 Once infected, there is nothing one can do but strive to return again and again.” – H. Wormington

 After asking me to marry him, our first vacations were backpacking in the Sierra Nevada mountains, usually along the John Muir Trail.
 As our family grew with three children we tent camped and hiked with them, later introducing them to backpacking as they got older.

 For the love of creation

-The wilderness gives me perspective to “be still” and a thrill in my heart for the awe of its beauty.
-I will be sharing many of those adventures along with lessons learned with you, in hopes that you will be encouraged to discover “making trax” of your own.
+The back roads provide an escape from daily life to renew the soul with God’s creation.
+The wilderness gives us the perspective to “be still” and a thrill in our hearts for the awe of its beauty.
+We will be sharing adventures along with lessons learned, in hopes that you will be encouraged to discover “making trax” of your own.